data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-link.md

 ---
-uid: design-pattern-data-vault-link-table
+uid: design-pattern-data-vault-link
 ---

-# Design Pattern - Data Vault - Loading Link tables
+# Design Pattern - Data Vault - Link

----
-**NOTE**
+> [!WARNING]

-This design pattern requires a major update to refresh the content.
+> This design pattern requires a major update to refresh the content.

----

 ## Purpose